tytydraco/yessleep/out/Something_Was_Living_in_My_Uncles_Woods.md

 When the storm cleared the next morning, we packed up and left.
 Gary didn’t say a word on the drive to town.
 He just handed me a folded piece of paper with one line written on it:

->
+“Don’t ever whistle back.”

 I tried to go back last year, to visit him.
 But his cabin was gone — burned down to the foundation.
 Sheriff said it was lightning.

 They never found Gary’s body.

 Sometimes, late at night, I still play that recording.
 I tell myself it’s just wind.
-But right before it ends, I swear I can hear someone whisper my name.I’m not sure how to start this without sounding crazy, but I need to get it off my chest before I start convincing myself it never happened.
+But right before it ends, I swear I can hear someone whisper my name.